slyduda/likemind/README.md

-# LikeMind
+# likemind

 ![Node.js CI](https://github.com/slyduda/likemind/actions/workflows/main.yml/badge.svg)

-LikeMind is an open source app that aims to keep track of various companies and brands in an effort to associate relevant activities that they engage in.
+likemind is an open source app that aims to keep track of various companies and brands in an effort to associate relevant activities that they engage in.

 ## Requirements